LeslieLlama/ConnectionsNovel/Documentation-Obsidian/Kiwijam - 1 - Dialogue.md

 - JC: "Given wealth?"
 - RM: "You *really* don't know much at all do you?
 Sorry who are you?"
 - KC: "In the janitor, and I'm going to solve this mystery!"
 - RM: "How quant.
 Well, his parents died and he inherited their wealth.
 Spending it everywhere.
 If he just took my advice and invested in other things he would have so much more to invest in his playthings.
-But oh well.
+Especially after that awful divorce..."
+- Jan: "Divorce?"
+- RM: "Yes, oh it was quite the ordeal.
+I heard it was over a conflict of interest.
+She wanted to fund a think tank, get more stories for her news agency and investigate others.
+Phil disagreed, said it was a think tank built to destroy lives.
+I think it was quite the sound investment personally.
+Always good to control you public image."
+- Jan: "What was her name?
+Might be useful"
+- RM: "Ex lover I believe.
+Shame she's not here, she'd love this big ordeal.
+Oh well.
 Anyway, can't believe you broke the doors.
 Any chance I could get out?".
 - KC: "Not until the killer is found"
 - RM: "Well good luck with that"
 - **Evidence shown: Present the card**